tanujthakkar/Dijkstra/Code/ReadMe.md

     Use --StartState to specift start state
     Use --GoalState to specift goal state
     Use --Visalize to toggle visualization (It'll save a video as 'vidoe.avi')

+4. Here is the GitHub repository of the project - https://github.com/tanujthakkar/Dijkstra

 Please reach out to me if you face any issues running the code.